FunkeyFlo/ps5-mqtt/add-ons/ps5-mqtt-edge/DOCS.md

 ### `psn_account(s)` *optional*, *multiple*
 The registered PSN accounts will be used by the application to track online activity and used to make a *best-effort* match on your device(s).

+*NOTE: Without this information, you will not see "playing" status or what game you are playing!*

 Follow [these steps][psn-api-auth] to get an NPSSO token.

 ```yaml